Our Vision

 Josh has a keen interest in working with Sport Rehabilitation.
 Since 2011, he has worked with Rowing Canada travelling to World Cup Regattas as well as treating on the 2012 London Paralympic medical team.
 In 2013, he started Montebello Physiotherapy and Sport Rehabilitation in St. Catharines.
 He also led a medical team at the 2015 Pan Am St. Catharines venue as well as at the 2016 IIHF U18 Women's World Hockey Championships.

 In Josh's spare time, he loves spending time with his wife and two daughters riding bikes, hiking, swimming and doing anything to stay active.
-He loves living in St. Catharines where he can enjoy road biking on the Niagara escarpment and bike routes as well as running and playing volleyball.
+He loves living in St. Catharines where he can enjoy road biking on the Niagara escarpment as well as running and playing volleyball.

 Josh has a keen interest in working with Sport Rehabilitation.
 Since 2011, he has worked with Rowing Canada travelling to World Cup Regattas as well as treating on the 2012 London Paralympic medical team.
 In 2013, he started Montebello Physiotherapy and Sport Rehabilitation in St. Catharines.
 He also led a medical team at the 2015 Pan Am St. Catharines venue as well as at the 2016 IIHF U18 Women's World Hockey Championships.

 In Josh's spare time, he loves spending time with his wife and two daughters riding bikes, hiking, swimming and doing anything to stay active.
-He loves living in St. Catharines where he can enjoy road biking on the Niagara escarpment and bike routes as well as running and playing volleyball.
+He loves living in St. Catharines where he can enjoy road biking on the Niagara escarpment as well as running and playing volleyball.

 Caitlin pauls, physiotherapist